Top 30 Highest – Paying Jobs In New Jersey In 2022

 Responsibilities:

-• Participate in regular fire drills.
+Take part in routine fire drills.

 23. Chief Executive Officers